-There are many services that do not require you to know anything about programming, and some that do.
+Many services do not require you to know anything about programming, and some that do.
 It usually comes down to what kind of interactions you want your chatbot to handle; speaking generally, the more advanced the chatbot, the more upfront work is required.

-The first thing you’ll need to decide is where you want your chatbot to “live.”
+First, you’ll need to decide where you want your chatbot to “live.”

 Do you want it to be integrated into Facebook Messenger?
 Skype?
 Slack?
 Or will it be part of your company’s website or mobile app?

-Where your chatbot lives will help you narrow down what service you want to use, as many of them are designed for specific platforms.
+Where your chatbot lives will help you narrow down the service you want to use, as many are designed for specific platforms.

 Here are a few of the options available for creating your own chatbot:

-Drift helps you get rid of forms on your website and instead, facilitates conversations with your customers.
+Drift helps you eliminate forms on your website and facilitates conversations with your customers.
 It’s a great tool to generate qualified leads for your business.
-No coding is required, you can deploy on the web and in mobile apps, there are terrific integrations into products you might already use (Slack, Hubspot, etc.) and pricing plans range from free to affordable paid plans that should fit the needs of most small and midsize businesses (there are plans that fit the needs of larger companies too).
+No coding is required; you can deploy on the web and in mobile apps; there are terrific integrations into products you might already use (Slack, Hubspot, etc.), and pricing plans range from free to affordable paid plans that should fit the needs of most small and midsize businesses (there are plans that fit the needs of larger companies too).

 - Creates bots for Facebook Messenger, Slack, and Telegraph, as well as bots accessible via SMS and the web.

-- No coding required, but also offers access to advanced capabilities for developers
+- No coding is required, but it also offers access to advanced capabilities for developers.

 - Creates bots for Facebook Messenger and Telegram